C-o-m-o-n/Blood-bank-tknp/README.md

 4. Push the changes to your branch: `git push origin feature/your-feature-name`.
 5. Open a pull request, and we will review your changes.

-Thank you for your interest in contributing to the LifeSaver project!
+Thank you for your interest in contributing to the bloodbank project!

 ## License
 This project is licensed under the [MIT License](LICENSE).
 Feel free to modify and distribute it as per the license terms.